ncatlab/nlab-content/pages/18825.md

     H
 $$

-where the first term is proportional to the sum of the [[advanced and retarded propagators]] (prop. \ref{AdvancedRetardedPropagatorsForKleinGordonOnMinkowskiSpacetime}) and the second is the symmetric part of the [[Hadamard propagator]] according to prop. \ref{SkewSymmetricPartOfHadmrdPropagatorIsCausalPropagatorForKleinGordonEquationOnMinkowskiSpacetime}.
+where the first term is proportional to the sum of the [[advanced and retarded propagators]] (prop. \ref{AdvancedRetardedPropagatorsForKleinGordonOnMinkowskiSpacetime}) and the second is the symmetric part of the [[Wightman propagator]] according to prop. \ref{SkewSymmetricPartOfHadmrdPropagatorIsCausalPropagatorForKleinGordonEquationOnMinkowskiSpacetime}.

 Similarly the _[[anti-Feynman propagator]]_ is